ydataai/aws-asg-tags-lambda/README.md

 ### CloudFormation

-The execution role, it's necessary to connect to the EKS and EC2 for the auto scaling groups
+The execution role is necessary to connect to the EKS and EC2 for the auto scaling groups

 ```yaml
 EKSASGTagLambdaExecutionRole: